wlox/wlox/README.md

 -------------------

 The frontend server is intended to be the only part of the app which should be accesible to the user.

+Your frontend server will need to have the following:
+- Short PHP tags enabled.
+- CURL module installed.
+- MCrypt module installed.
+- php5-gd module installed.

 Its source is provided in the repository [wlox/wlox-frontend](http://github.com/wlox/wlox-frontend), which should be cloned onto your intended Frontend server.